 Cystic fibrosis mostly affects the lungs, pancreas, liver, intestines, sinuses, and sex organs.

 In cystic fibrosis, more salt is lost during sweating.
 This can upset the balance of minerals in blood and cause various health problems.

 In cystic fibrosis risk of diabetes, osteoporosis, infertility in men and conceiving problem in women increases.

-Cystic fibrosis is caused by a defective gene that results in production of thick and sticky fluid, called mucus which helps the organs from drying and getting infected.
+Cystic fibrosis is caused by a defective gene that results in the production of thick and sticky fluid, called mucus (which helps the organs from drying and getting infected).